Gas safety - Engineers

 How can I become a Gas Safe registered engineer?

 Full details of the requirements for Gas Safe registration along with details of the fees can be found on the Gas Safe Register website.

-HSE has issued an exemption from regulation 26(9)(c) of the Gas Safety (Installations and Use) Regulations to allow gas engineers to use a different test method to check the safe operation of certain types of gas appliance that cannot fully meet the testing requirements set out in the Regulations.
+- 01/2015 - to allow gas engineers to use a different test method to check the safe operation of certain types of gas appliance that cannot fully meet the testing requirements set out in regulation 26(9)(c);

 Since April 1998, the gas industry has worked together to provide guidance to engineers on how to deal with a wide range of unsafe situations which they may identify during the course of their work on domestic and non-domestic gas installations.
-This advice has been published through the Gas Industry Unsafe Situations Procedure, the latest edition (6th edition) of which came into effect on 1 April 2009.
+This advice has been published through the Gas Industry Unsafe Situations Procedure (GIUSP), the latest edition (7th edition) of which came into effect on 1 July 2015.